jumppad-labs/jumppad/README.md

 ## Enable the podman socket

-Shipyard uses podmans API that is compatible with the Docker Enginer API.
-To enable this you need to run the podman socket as a group that your user has access to, the following example uses the `docker` group
+Shipyard uses podman's API, which is compatible with the Docker Enginer API.
+To enable this, you need to run the podman socket as a group that your user has access to.
+The following example uses the `docker` group:

 ```
 sudo sed '/^SocketMode=.*/a SocketGroup=docker' -i /lib/systemd/system/podman.socket